TriumphLLC/Blend4Web/doc_src/objects.rst

 |

-Сохраним ссылку на объект в движке в переменной **aircraft**:
+Lets save a reference to the object in the **aircraft** variable:

 .. code-block:: javascript

     var aircraft = m_scenes.get_object_by_name("Cessna");

-Осуществим поворот:
+Lets rotate it:

-    * Расположение координатных осей в Blender'е и в движке различается, и при экспорте произойдет преобразование: [X Y Z] (Blender) -> [X -Z Y] (движок). Поэтому поворот нужно осуществлять относительно оси Y, а не Z.
+    * The orientation of coordinate axes is different in Blender and in the engine.
+Upon export there will be a transformation [X Y Z] (Blender) -> [X -Z Y] (the engine).
+Therefore we need to rotate the object relative to the Y axis and not the Z axis.
-    * Повороту вправо соответствует поворот по часовой стрелке, т.е. в отрицательном направлении.
+    * A clockwise rotation corresponds to the rotation to the right (i.e. in the negative direction).
-    * 60 градусов = :math:`\pi/3` радиан.
+    * 60 degrees = :math:`\pi/3` radians.

-В итоге получаем:
+As a result we get:

 .. code-block:: javascript